 3) Problem Solving

-While solving a problem, Gestalt theory can be quite useful in finding prudent outcomes.
+While solving a problem, it can be quite useful in finding prudent outcomes.
 It tells you that different issues are the conglomeration of various components.

 So, when you are going to solve that problem, you need to opt for productive thinking by going through reorganizations of different components so that you can reach the real insight.